 In order to get the best images from your camera you should understand the basics of how your camera works.
-Once you decide to move up from a point and shoot to a DSLR (digital single-lens reflex) or an ICL (interchangeable-lens camera, commonly known as a mirrorless camera), you will need to learn the basics of manual mode to get the most out of your new camera.
+Once you decide to move up from a point and shoot to a DSLR (digital single-lens reflex) or an ICL (interchangeable-lens camera), you will need to learn the basics of manual mode to get the most out of your new camera.

 Most new camera owners are intimidated by manual or “M” mode on their cameras and unfortunately they stay in automatic mode.
 Understanding the manual mode first will make understanding the other advanced modes, such as Aperture Priority or Shutter Priority, that much easier.